bkayser/affinity-access/About.md

 * All schedules are cached internally and updated once a day.
 It takes a while to download the schedule the first time.

+#### Source

+The [source for AffinityAccess.live](https://github.com/bkayser/affinity-access) is available on github under GPL version 3.

 #### Acknowledgements

 This utility is provided as a convenience for Oregon Youth Soccer